 - Tigris encodes index keys using the FoundationDB's key encoder.
 It accepts high level data structures like arrays, strings, and numbers and encodes them into a lexicographically sortable byte string.
 Encoded keys are a common language for different components inside Tigris to communicate with.

-- Tigris Streams are powered by FoundationDB’s support for "baking" a transaction’s commit timestamp into a key, which allows reading all collection mutations in the total order of transactions committed into the database.
+- Tigris Streams are powered by FoundationDB's support for "baking" a transaction's commit timestamp into a key, which allows reading all mutations in the total order of transactions committed into the database.

-While low level concerns like durability and data replication are not where we want to spend our engineering time, they are still extremely important!
 So why do we feel comfortable trusting FoundationDB with our most critical data?
 In a nutshell, it is because while perhaps lesser known, FoundationDB is one of the most well tested and battle hardened databases in the world.

 FoundationDB has more comprehensive testing than almost any other database system on the market.
 It relies on simulation testing, an approach where an entire FoundationDB cluster can be deterministically simulated in a single operating system process, alongside a wide variety of test workloads which exercise the database and assert on various properties.
 Simulation testing allows the test runtime to speed up time much faster than wall clock time by skipping over all the boring moments where code is waiting for a timeout to happen, or a server to come back up after being rebooted.
 This means many more "test hours" can pass for each real hour dedicated to running tests, and these tests can be run in parallel across many servers to explore the state of possible failure modes even further.